dgaydukov/cert-aws/sa/files/sa.md

 Portfolio - collection of products.
 Product - cloudFormation template with a list of aws resources.
 Users then can launch any product in portfolio.
 You can share portfolio with other aws accounts.
 By using cloudFormation params you can customize user experience (for example end users can choose what type of ec2 instance to run).

-###### Inspector
-It's automated security assessment service that test the network accessibility of your ec2 and apps running on them.
-Plz note that it designed to ec2 only, so you can't use it to perform security assessment of API gateway, lambda and so on.
-You install agent on your OS, and it collects data and send it to inspector for analyzing.
-Assessment template - configuration based on which inspector validates your system.

 ###### Neptune
 Fully-managed graph database (not relational) service optimized for storing billions of relationships and querying the graph with milliseconds latency:
 * ACID compliant with immediate consistency